Schwob42/LevelGenerator/README.md

  - Assets that were used:
  	- [Free Fire VFX](https://assetstore.unity.com/packages/vfx/particles/fire-explosions/free-fire-vfx-266227) For Free

+### Language
+The primary language of the UI is German.
+The code is written and documented in English (mostly).

 ### Branches
 There are two branches:
   - MazeGenerator: The MazeGenerator is a version of [Maze2](https://catlikecoding.com/unity/tutorials/prototypes/maze-2/) where the whole game field should be used to render a maze.